firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ```

 ##### Allow no errors, except column name mismatch
-If you want to allow column name mismatch, but no other errors, you can define the table to allow `NULL` values when you create the table to insert into as follows:
+If you want to allow column name mismatch, but no other errors, define the table to allow `NULL` values when you create the table to insert into as follows:

 ```sql
 COPY table_only_col_mismatch